marchdf/book-list/data/unread_books.md

 Michael Chabon | The Yiddish Policemen's Union
 Checkov | Five Plays
-Covey | Seven habits of highly effective people
-Junot Diaz | The Brief Wondrous Life of Oscar Wao Charles Dickens | Dombey and Son
+Covey | Seven habits of highly effective people Charles Dickens | Dombey and Son
 Anthony Doerr | All The Light We Cannot See
 Faulkner | The Sound and the Fury